akauppi/GroundLevel-firebase-es/first/APPROACH.md

 Have a Docker Compose file that:

 - runs locally
-- uses `firebase-emulators` Docker image
+- uses `firebase-tools` Docker image
 - authenticates with `firebase login`

 ||